-- When there is enough interest in a topic (e.g., after a successful Workshop and/or discussion on an Advisory Committee mailing list), the Director announces the development of a proposal for one or more new or Interest Group or Working Group charter, depending on the breadth of the topic of interest.
+- When there is enough interest in a topic (e.g., after a successful Workshop and/or discussion on an Advisory Committee mailing list), the Director announces the development of a proposal for one or more new Interest Group or Working Group charters, depending on the breadth of the topic of interest.
 W3C Members review the proposed charters.
 When there is support within W3C for investing resources in the topic of interest, the Director approves the group(s) and they begin their work.

 - There are three types of Working Group participants: Member representatives, Invited Experts, and Team representatives.
 Team representatives both contribute to the technical work and help ensure the group's proper integration with the rest of W3C.
 The Working Group charter sets expectations about each group's deliverables (e.g., technical reports, test suites, and tutorials).